 Beyond the joy of learning how to fully harness the power of body and mind, we train for a purpose: To have a positive impact on the community and society around us, be it our family or our immediate circle of influence.
 We build ourselves to be healthy and useful to those around us.

 We always have the future in mind when we train.
 Never for short term gains or thrill, we treat ourselves with care, and move in a way that brings us the best health benefits decades down the road.

-Personally transformed for the better by Art du Déplacement and a huge passion for coaching, Shie Boon wishes to play a part in preserving and spreading the goodness of the discipline to people of all walks of life.
+Personally touched by Art du Déplacement with a huge passion for education, Shie Boon aims to preserve and spread the good philosophy of the discipline to people of all walks of life.

-He was featured in The Straits Times for his initiative of helping seniors get active through Art du Déplacement / Parkour.
+He was featured in The Straits Times and Toggle for his initiative of helping seniors get active through Art du Déplacement / Parkour.